-One of the biggest advantages of working in a Shared Office Space in mumbai is that you get to connect with people who work in various industries.
+One of the biggest advantages of working in a Shared Office Space in Chennai is that you get to connect with people who work in various industries.
 From freelancers to entrepreneurs, in a shared office space, you find people who are creative, innovative, and passionate in their field of work that may be entirely different from your area of expertise.

 One of the major reasons for more and more people to choose working in a shared office space over working from home or a conventional office is that they have access to networking with other entrepreneurs and innovators.
 This kind of networking, in turn, helps businesses to mutually support each other and grow.

-While networking in a Shared Office Space in mumbai, your conversation must be authentic and not forced.
+While networking in a Shared Office Space in Chennai, your conversation must be authentic and not forced.
 Here are a few tips that will help you to network like a pro in a shared office space.

 - Host as well as attend events in your shared office space